 Q: What will I have to pay for representation?

 A: Community Advocates charges the statutory fee for disability claims representation.
 A representative's fees are limited, by law, to 25% of any retroactive benefit payment, not to exceed $6,000.00.

 No fee may be collected if the claim is denied.

 Fees are deducted from the claimant’s retroactive benefit award and are paid directly to Community Advocates by the Social Security Administration (SSA).
 SSA determines the amount of the fee to be paid, and the claimant has the right to appeal that determination if desired.

-Your attorney will gather the evidence Social Security needs to decide your case, file all paperwork and forms necessary to process your claim, argue your claim in front of the Administrative Law Judge should your case go to hearing, and ensure that your case is processed as quickly as possible.
+Your representative will gather the evidence Social Security needs to decide your case, file all paperwork and forms necessary to process your claim, argue your claim in front of the Administrative Law Judge should your case go to hearing, and ensure that your case is processed as quickly as possible.

 Unfortunately, it can often take up to two years to have a hearing scheduled before an Administrative Law Judge.

-In certain circumstances, your attorney may be able to write a brief to the Social Security Administration requesting a decision be made without a hearing, which can significantly reduce the waiting time for a decision.
+In certain circumstances, your representative may be able to write a brief to the Social Security Administration requesting a decision be made without a hearing, which can significantly reduce the waiting time for a decision.

 Whether this can be done depends upon the nature of your disability, your age, work experience, and other factors.

-Moreover, your attorney will ensure that while you are awaiting disability benefits, you are connected with appropriate supportive services as needed.
+Moreover, your representative will ensure that while you are awaiting disability benefits, you are connected with appropriate supportive services as needed.
 These services include information, referral, or advocacy related to housing, utilities, and/or health insurance; free or low-cost health care providers for the uninsured; economic support; and/or other legal matters.